Search

-We’ve spent a lot of time to explain the disciplines involved with Customer Dynamics (cross-functional and cross-structure) resulting in the ROUNDMAP™ Framework.
-Because we believe the best way to get people truly committed to a common cause is when they are engaged with what the business (unit) aims to achieve, how it plans to achieve it, and what role each and everyone has to play in the execution of the chosen strategy.
+We’ve spent a lot of time explaining the disciplines involved with customer dynamics (cross-functional and cross-hierarchy), which resulted in the RoundMap® Customer Lifecycle.
+We believe the best way to get people genuinely committed to a common cause is when they are engaged with what the company aims to achieve, how it plans to achieve it, and what role each and everyone has to play in the execution of the chosen strategy.

-The ROUNDMAP™ is a centerpiece ─ inviting all customer-facing and customer-touching employees to sit at the Customer RoundTable™, discussing progress, barriers, threats, and opportunities ─ while it boils down to strategic orientation (Business Model Matrix™) and strategy execution (Customer Carousel™).
+The RoundMap® is a centerpiece ─ inviting all customer-facing employees to sit at a Customer RoundTable, discussing progress, barriers, threats, and opportunities ─ while it boils down to strategic orientation (Business Model Matrix™) and strategy execution (Customer Carousel™).

 BLUE – Product Centricity (PC).
 Thus far the most popular and straightforward business model.
 If you read from left to right you’ll see how to plan and execute a typical product-centric business model.
 Obviously, Product Centricity is driven by product development.
 Its performance is measured by the share-of-market and the return-on-product.